jonathanhogg/flitter/docs/install.md

 pip3 install https://github.com/jonathanhogg/flitter/archive/main.zip
 ```

-However, if you clone this repo instead, then you can install from the top
+However, if you clone the repo instead, then you can install from the top
 level directory:

 ```sh